askmike/gekko/docs/Configuring_gekko.md

 ### NOTES

 When you turn on a plugin for the first time it might be that you need to install some additional dependencies.
-Copy paste what Gekko tells you!
+Copy and paste what Gekko tells you!

 ### Trader